-In the previous article, we discussed what is a better asset to invest in a child’s future?
-In this article, we will talk about when to start investing in a child’s education?
+In the previous article, we discussed what is a better asset to invest in a child’s future.
+It is common knowledge that parents should start investing in a child’s education.
+But when should you start?
+How do you start?
+In this article, we will talk about when to start investing in a child’s education.

 Every parent aspires to provide their child with the most extraordinary life possible.
 Parents, particularly when it comes to their children’s education, are always looking for methods to stay one step ahead.